VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

   `<https://clinicaltrials.gov/ct2/show/NCT00172328> <TrialId> "NCT00172328" .
    <https://www.who.int/clinical-trials-registry-platform/CTRI/2021/05/033487> <TrialId> "CTRI/2021/05/033487" .`

-  - MeSH ids that are not linked to any trial are removed from the RDF.
+  - Starting with a fresh model for final RDF.
+MeSH ids that are not linked to any trial not considered.
 This reduces the graph size considerably.
   - Trial records are fetched from ICTRP's weekly + periodic full export and AACT's daily + monthly full snapshot.
   - Trials are written down to a file (will be used later) : [vaidhyamegha_clinical_trials.csv](data/open_knowledge_graph_on_clinical_trials/vaidhyamegha_clinical_trials.csv)